 Moderate to serious violation.
-Example: A pattern of completing assignments or tasks late, not providing ample notice when requesting to turn assignments in late or not completing a task on time; or any instance of dishonesty, including plagiarism. (see Graduate College Manual http://www.grad.uiowa.edu/graduate-college-manual for plagiarism policy
+Example: A pattern of completing assignments or tasks late, not providing ample notice when requesting to turn assignments in late or not completing a task on time; or any instance of dishonesty, including plagiarism.
+See Graduate College Manual https://grad.uiowa.edu/academics/manual/academic-program/section-iv-academic-standing-probation-and-dismissa#1.4.F.